Tax Issues when moving from New Zealand to Canada

 If you sell your NZ principal residence before you depart then you should have no issues and no tax is usually payable.

 If you vacate your NZ principal residence but it doesn’t sell until after you become a Canadian tax resident you should also have no tax problems.
 This requires a disclosure on your Canadian tax return, but should not result in any tax unless you have had to hold it for a long period or turned it into a rental.

 If you have operated the rental property prior to your departure (or convert it from principal residence to rental as you leave NZ) then you should get a property valuation before departure.
 Canada will set the “purchase” price (for the purpose of capital gains) at the fair market value at the date of entry.

 Your net rental income is taxable in NZ using NZ rules, which includes the limitation on mortgage interest for residential rental properties from 2021.
 You will need to file an IR3NR return for each NZ tax year and pay tax on your net income.
-You will also need to include this income in your Canadian return (where you can claim mortgage interest – but not principle repayments) and can take a Foreign Tax Credit for the NZ tax paid.
+You will also need to include this income in your Canadian return (where you can claim mortgage interest and depreciation on buildings – but not principle repayments) and can take a Foreign Tax Credit for the NZ tax paid.
 Mortgages held outside of Canada are treated as financial instruments and changes in FX rates can result in income inclusion in your Canadian return.

 You do not need to liquidate your KiwiSaver before departing NZ.
 However, emigrating from NZ is one allowable reason for withdrawing your Kiwisaver funds, but can only be done after the fact.
 While you can continue to put funds into Kiwisaver, there is no significant advantage to doing so, especially given the tax-preferred Canadian RRSP options.